 Chapter 4 of Part VII Liability for Tort of the Civil Code sets out the provisions on product liability.
-Article 1202 stipulates that the manufacturers will bear tort liability in the event of product defects that have caused others to suffer damages.
+Article 1202 stipulates that the manufacturers will bear tort liability in the events of product defects that have caused others to suffer damages.
+Pursuant to article 42, tort liability will only be borne by the seller in the events of product defects as a result of its negligence that have caused others to suffer damages.
+However, the seller must bear tort liability if it fails to specify the manufacturer and distributor of the defective products.